insektdotbin/DoxBox/Cracking/Hashes/DBHashCrack/README.md

 # DoxBox Hash Cracking Tool
 ## Overview
-The Hash Cracking Tool is a multi-threaded Python application designed to crack hashes using a wordlist.
+The Hash Cracking Tool is a multi-threaded Python application designed to crack hashed passwords using a wordlist.
 It supports multiple hash algorithms, including MD5, SHA-1, SHA-256, SHA-512, SHA3, and BLAKE2.
 The tool is optimized for performance and includes ethical use warnings.

 ## Features
 Supports 8 hash algorithms.